The view from Tau Pan camp...

 Property’s age restrictions: Children of 6–12 years old are accepted, but the family is required to take a private vehicle on game drives.
 Depending on the size of the family group, there may be an additional charge for this vehicle.
 Children younger than six are accepted only if the entire camp is reserved for exclusive use.

 Special activities & services: The lodge does not generally provide any special activities or services for children.
 However, they will try to be as flexible as possible with meal times when it comes to children, as well as cooking favourites such as macaroni cheese.
-However, guests travelling with children have the option of booking a specialist 'family safari' (at extra cost).
-The family will travel with a specialist guide who is trained and passionate, inspiring children to learn and love the wilderness.
-They will also benefit from a private vehicle with their own guide and tracker who will look after them both on game drives and in camp.
+However, Tau pan, along with the other Kwando Camps offer families travelling with children the option of booking a specialist 'family safari' (at extra cost).
+The family will travel with a specialist guide and will benefit from a private vehicle with their own guide and tracker who will look after them both on game drives and in camp.

 Equipment: There is no special equipment available but there is a family room which has as an extra room with twin beds leading off the main bedroom area.
 There is one shared bathroom in the family room.